-If a local bus error has occurred, it is not possible to call up the bus status using KBUS_ERROR_INFORMATION (mod_com.lib) while in the synchronous update mode.
+If a local bus error has occurred, it is not possible to call up the bus status using KBUS ERROR_INFORMATION (mod_com.lib) while in the synchronous update mode.

-8.10 Memory Settings in CODESYS
+9.10 Memory Settings in CODESYS

-The list below illustrates the standard memory allocation of the PFC200:
+The list below illustrates the standard memory allocation of the controller:

-Program memory: 16 Mbyte (max.)
-Data memory: 64 Mbytes Input data: 64 kbytes Output data: 64 kbytes Flags: 24 kbytes Retain: 104 kbytes
+16 Mbyte (max.)
+Program memory: Data memory: 64 Mbytes Input data: 64 kbytes Output data: 64 kbytes Flags: 24 kbytes Retain: 104 kbytes